-Need I commend BISHOP HALL'S CONTEMPLATIONS ^{f13} to your affectionate attention?
+affectionate attention?
 What wit!
 What sound sense!
 What concealed learning!
-His style is as pithy and witty as that of Thomas Fuller, and it has a sacred unction about it to which Fuller has no pretention.
+His style is as pithy and witty as that of Thomas Fuller, and it has a sacred unction about it to which Fuller has no pretension.

-HAAK'S ANNOTATIONS ^{f14} come to us as the offspring of the famous Synod of Dolt, and the WESTMINSTER ANNOTATIONS ^{f15} as the production of a still more venerable assembly; but if, with my hat off, bowing profoundly to those august conclaves of master minds, I may venture to say so, I would observe that they furnish another instance that committees seldom equal the labors of individuals.
+HAAK'S ANNOTATIONS come to us as the offspring of the famous Synod of Dort, and the Westminster Annotations† as the production of a still more venerable assembly; but if, with my hat off, bowing profoundly to those august conclaves of master minds, I may venture to say so, I would observe that they furnish another instance that committees seldom equal the labours of individuals.
 The notes are too short and fragmentary to be of any great value.
 The volumes are a heavy investment.

-Among entire commentators of modern date, a high place is usually awarded to Thomas Scott, fl6 and I shall not dispute his right to it.
+Among entire commentators of modern date, a high place is usually awarded to Thomas Scott,‡ and I shall not dispute his right to it.
 He is the expositor of evangelical Episcopalians, even as Adam Clarke is the prophet of the Wesleyans, but to me he has seldom given a thought, and I have almost discontinued consulting him.
 The very first money I ever received for pulpit services in London was invested in Thomas Scott, and I neither regretted the investment nor became exhilarated thereby.
-His work has always been popular, is very judicious, thoroughly sound and gracious: but for suggestiveness and pith is not comparable to Matthew Henry.
-I know I am talking heresy, but I cannot help saying that for a minister's use, Scott is mere milk and water - good and trustworthy, but not solid enough in matter for full grown men.
-In the family, Scott will hold his place, but in the study you want condensed thought, and this you must look for elsewhere.
+His work has always been popular, is very judicious, thoroughly sound and gracious; but for suggestiveness and pith is not comparable to Matthew Henry.
+I know I am talking heresy, but I cannot help saying that for a minister's use, Scott is mere milk and water-good and trustworthy, but not solid enough in matter for full-grown men.